Ivanka & Jared's Body Language Is Starting To Resemble Melania & Donald's

 Verdict: Ivanka usually leads, but here they are on an almost equal plane, with Jared leading slightly.

-At The Colón Theatre In Buenos Aires For A Gala (In A Pantsuit Designed By Someone Who Hates Trump)
+At The Colón Theater In Buenos Aires For A Gala (In A Pantsuit Designed By Someone Who Hates Trump)

 Ivanka's body language: "There's a lack of symmetry in the mouth, which tells me there's something she's holding back.
 She's showing different amounts of teeth on different sides of the mouth.
 Her look is a little glazed over, with a slight, subtle discomfort.
 She's not feeling that moment.
 It could just be jet lag."